 7 Top Tips to Keep Remote Employees Engaged

-1. Use “chat” programmes to keep informal communications flowing.
+1. Use “chat” programs to keep informal communications flowing.

-More casual than email, chat programmes are a great way to replace the corridor and over-the-desk conversations that typically happen in an open-plan office.
-You have plenty of options-including Slack, Hangouts, Teams and more – just pick one that everyone can access easily.
+More casual than email, chat programs are a great way to replace the hallway and over-the-cube-wall conversations that typically happen in an open-plan office.
+You have plenty of options-including Slack, Hangouts, Teams and more—just pick one that everyone can access easily.

 2. Hold “virtual” lunch meetings.

-When your team celebrates personal or professional milestones, you may want to take them out for lunch to say, ‘well done’.
-But how can you include remote employees, especially if one of them is the “guest of honour”?
-Consider hosting a virtual lunch over a video call – just send the work-at-homers an eGift card for a supermarket or meal delivery service (such as Uber Eats) so they can buy a meal that’s delivered straight to their front doors.
+Maybe your on-site, local team celebrates birthdays, baby showers and other celebrations by going out to lunch.
+So how can you include remote employees, especially if one of them is the “guest of honor”?
+Consider hosting a virtual lunch and a video meeting-just send the work-at-homers an eGift card for a meal delivery service such as Uber Eats so they can buy a meal that’s delivered straight to their front doors.

 3. Set up purposeful extracurricular activities and social connections.

-After-work outings provide an opportunity for team building and socialising.
+After-work outings provide an opportunity for team building and socializing.
 If your team can’t go to an escape room together, think of “virtual” experiences that can serve the same purpose.
-Maybe it’s a book club or a multiplayer gaming competition – it all depends on your employees’ interests.
-Schedule these optional events outside the nine-to-five, send participants eGift card to cover the costs, and include a video call if appropriate.
+Maybe it’s a book club, or a multiplayer gaming competition-it all depends on your employees’ interests.
+Schedule these optional events outside the nine-to-five, send participants eGift cards to cover the costs, and include a video conference if appropriate.

 4. Hold brief, daily team video meetings.